Bees at Work: The Wonders of Wax

 Why do comb cells have a hexagonal shape?

 Honey bees are known for constructing beautiful, hexagonal comb cells in their hives, which serve as storage space for brood, nectar, honey, pollen, and bee bread.
 The exact process is still debated, but historically, Marcus Terentius Varro and Charles Darwin offered theories as to how honey bees achieve the revered hexagonal shape.
-Varro believed bees had geometric skills, linking their six legs to the hexagonal shape, though this idea is now seen as a bit far-fetched.
-Darwin suggested hive success depended on minimizing energy and resources spent on wax production and that six-sided cells achieved this goal, which is definitely a more reasonable theory.
+Varro believed bees had something akin to geometry skills, linking their six legs to the hexagonal shape.
+Darwin suggested hive success depended on minimizing energy and resources spent on wax production and that six-sided cells achieved this goal.
+Regardless, one thing can be accepted as truth: The highly regular, double-sided hexagonal structure creates a near-optimal system for storing food and housing larvae, while economically considering building materials and space.

-The image on the left shows how the base of cells start out circular, before the bees begin building up the side walls.
-Notice how there is excess space in between the spheres!
+The image on the left shows the base layer, which certainly appears circular!
 The image on the right shows the shape of the cells after two days of building.
-Once the side walls are added, the cells begin to take on the hexagonal shape and there no longer is any space left between the cells.
+Once the side walls are added, the cells begin to more obviously take on the hexagonal shape.
+The red circles are surrounding a triple junction point.

 Bees work collectively to mold and shape wax, aiming for perfect hexagons, but errors in measurement or construction can lead to irregular shapes.
 When a cell isn’t surrounded by exactly six others, the number of neighboring cells determines its shape.
 For example, if a cell has five neighboring cells then it will become a five-sided cell.
-These variations reflect the bees' adaptability and problem-solving abilities, showing that their comb-building involves more than just instinct.
+Even the comb on the edges follows the hexagonal pattern, but these cells are cut in half or quarters and the pattern gets left unfinished.
+These variations are another example of the bees' adaptability and problem-solving abilities, showing that their comb-building involves more than just instinct.

 Bees start comb construction in multiple places on a frame (or in wild/natural hives on whatever surface they occupy) and later merge these sections.
 This merging can result in size and alignment adjustments, producing irregular shapes like four-, five-, or even seven-sided cells.
 These irregular cells often form clusters of 5-7-5 or 7-5-7.
 Interestingly, patterns like 7-7-7 or 5-5-5 don’t usually occur.